pgoddard10/IoT-Challenge-1/README.md

 ### Performance
 To save of memory, I used `u_int_8`, where possible, instead of the default 32 bit integers.

 During the works of this project, I attempted to save on memory by using the individual runtime components instead of creating an instance of the entire MicroBit object (usually named uBit).
-I was able to get all components I needed running apart from the Accelerometer.
+I was able to get all of the components I needed running apart from the Accelerometer.
 I searched the header files, and cpp files but couldn't find the code needed to get this working.
 I eventually raised a support ticket[3] for help and was provided with different code to use which did work.
 However, once this was up and running, I discovered that the volume of code needed for the Accelerometer to work was large and, after discussion with Ben, decided that the savings made by using the individual components would be minimal.

 ### Problems and Future Improvements
 The getGesture() function doesn't seem to work.
 I have used the accelerometer code provided in the support ticket I raised to the Micro:bit support and can confirm that related functions, getX() and getY() work, but getGesture() still fails.
-I have therefore used the listener within my main function and called a non-OOP function to register global variables, and then used those gloabl variables to call the OOP functions.
+I have therefore used the listener within my main function and called a non-OOP function to register global variables, and then used those global variables to call the OOP functions.
 This workaround is clearly marked in code, see lines 25-29, 37-44, 96-101 and 119 in main.cpp.
 This also directly links to the issue of using OOP functions in listeners - which does not seem to be possible and therefore the workarounds take this into consideration.

 I took the decision not to pass my object of MicroBit into my classes in an attempt to improve the ideals behind my program.
 I was aiming for code reusability and to minimise passing the uBit object around.
 However, in building this project and content from other modules delivered during this project's run, I am now more familiar with OOP classes and will aim to make the code cleaner in future by using pointers to the uBit in future.